The Strategic Value of a Vanuatu Passport for Bitcoin Business Owners

 The Visa-free Footprint

 For a business owner, the relevant question is not "how many destinations" but "which destinations matter to your operating footprint."
 If your business travels to Singapore, Hong Kong, UAE, or across Oceania, Vanuatu covers that footprint well.
 If your business lives in the EU or the UK, Vanuatu is a poor fit.
-Other programs handle those markets better: Türkiye for E-2 access to the US, Malta for EU residency, São Tomé for the CPLP pathway to Portugal and Brazil.
+Other programs handle those markets better: Türkiye for E-2 access to the US, El Salvador for 131 visa-free destinations including Schengen, São Tomé for the Community of Portuguese-Speaking Countries (CPLP) route to Portugal and Brazil.

 The Numbers

 A single-applicant Vanuatu application is $130,000 in government fees.
 A couple is $150,000.
 A family of four is $180,000 in government fees plus Birth Registration and National ID at $2,500 per person.
 21 CBI charges a 5% advisory fee on the government fee: $6,500 for a single applicant, $9,000 for a family of four.
-Total all-in for a founder and their family of four runs approximately $208,000 including document preparation, apostille coordination, and government liaison.
-Pay the advisory fee in BTC or Lightning.
+Total all-in for a founder and their family of four runs approximately $208,000 including the $5,000 Vanuatu Financial Intelligence Unit (VFIU) due diligence fee, document preparation, apostille coordination, and government liaison.
+Pay the advisory fee in BTC, Lightning, or USDT.
 No hidden fees.

 Who Vanuatu Is Right For